aherve/async-pool/Readme.md

 ## Features

 - **Concurrency Control:** Limit the number of promises running at the same time.
-- **Memory Efficiency:** Results are yielded or handled as soon as they are available, so you don't need to store all results in an array.
+- **Memory Efficiency:** Can process large numbers of tasks without having to build a large arrays of results.
 - **Flexible API:** Supports both async iteration and promise-based consumption.

 ## Installation